parinporecha/GeoClue2-Locator-python/README.md

-You need to install [GeoClue2](http://www.freedesktop.org/wiki/Software/GeoClue/) on your machine before running the code On Arch it is available in AUR (geoclue2-git)
+You need to install [GeoClue2](http://www.freedesktop.org/wiki/Software/GeoClue/) on your machine before running the code.
+On Arch it is available in AUR (geoclue2-git)

 Then you can run `where-am-i.py`